Rotary International: Zone level

 Rotary is globally divided into 34 paired zones.
 The clubs in a zone select every 4 years a director who serves during two years as a member of the RI Board.
 A director has, besides his or her duties in the Board, a liaison position between the Board and the approximately 15 Rotary districts in the zone from which he or she is selected and the circa 15 districts in the adjacent zone.

 Rotary International

 Rotary International is governed by a board of directors composed of the international president, the president-elect, 17 directors and (without voting rights) the general secretary.
 The nomination and the election of each president is handled in the one- to three-year period before the president takes office, and is based on requirements including geographical balance and previous service as a district governor and board member.
 The international board meets quarterly to establish policies and make recommendations to the overall governing bodies, the RI Convention and the RI Council on Legislation.

 Rotary International President

 Rotary's president presides over the Board of Directors and is elected to a one-year term.
-Dr Stephanie A. Urchick was the president of Rotary International.
-She holds a doctorate in leadership studies from Indiana University of Pennsylvania.
-She is active on numerous community boards and committees and has been honored by organizations including Zonta International and the Sons of the American Revolution.
+The current president through June 2026 is Francesco Arezzo.